debjitg97/Base-Convertor/README.md

 # Base-Convertor

-A simple website to convert from Binary to Decimal and vice-versa.
+A simple website to convert numbers from Binary to Decimal and vice-versa.